bhoomi-1911/Early-Sepsis-Detection/README.md

 The model was further tuned (hyperparameter optimization) and refined with feature selection to maximize clinical reliability and performance.

 Model: Random Forest with Random Undersampling

-Accuracy: 91.7%
+Accuracy: 91.6%

 Confusion Matrix:

-[[10231   990]   → True Negatives, False Positives
+[[10231  990]]  → True Negatives, False Positives
- [  183   697]] → False Negatives, True Positives
+[[ 183   697]]  → False Negatives, True Positives

 Class-wise Metrics:

-Non-Sepsis (0): Precision = 0.98, Recall = 0.91, F1 = 0.95
+Non-Sepsis (0): Precision = 0.98, Recall = 0.91, F1-score = 0.94

-Sepsis (1): Precision = 0.41, Recall = 0.79, F1 = 0.54
+Sepsis (1): Precision = 0.41, Recall = 0.79, F1-score = 0.54

 Interpretation:
 The model correctly identified 697 out of 880 sepsis cases (recall = 79%), with only 183 false negatives.

-Precision for sepsis detection is moderate (41%), but this trade-off is acceptable because minimizing missed sepsis cases is more important than reducing false alarms.
+Precision for sepsis detection is moderate (41%), but this trade-off is clinically acceptable because minimizing missed sepsis cases is more important than reducing false alarms.

-Overall, the model provides a strong balance of performance and clinical reliability.
+Overall, the model achieves a strong balance of accuracy and clinical reliability.

+Deployment

+The Early Sepsis Prediction app is deployed using Streamlit, allowing real-time predictions through an interactive web interface.
+Users can input patient vitals and instantly see the likelihood of sepsis.

+The application can be run locally using Python and Streamlit, making it easy to use without complex server setups.
+All dependencies are listed in requirements.txt for quick installation.